Leadership

 Amy WarrenFOUNDER & BOARD SECRETARY

-Amy Warren is a grant writer and nonprofit event planner.
+Amy Warren is a grant writer and nonprofit event planner with a Bachelor of Science from Texas A&M University.
 Her experience raising a child with disabilities inspired her to pivot from a teaching career to full-time advocacy for the disability community.
 Amy founded CaliCom, which provides direct community-based services to individuals with intellectual or developmental disabilities, including Individual Residential Services and Supports and Supported Community Connector.
 As a member of the Family Advisory Council at Children’s Hospital Colorado, she works with hospital leadership and staff to promote and improve family-centered care.
 Amy also serves on the University of Kansas Care Board to transform how policymakers, researchers, media reporting, and nonprofit organizations perceive the role of care work in the U.S. economy.
-Amy believes that we all benefit from a richer, fuller community when people with disabilities are fully and successfully included and works continually to expand that reality.

 Nicole Frank